ceph-dovecot/dovecot-ceph-plugin/README.md

 ### Dict RADOS Plugin

 The name of the dict driver is `rados`.
-Add the plugin for example to 10-mail.conf as mail_location.
-See [Mail location](http://wiki.dovecot.org/MailLocation) for details.
+Add the plugin for example to 10-mail.conf as mail\_attribute\_dict.
+See [Mail location](http://wiki.dovecot.org/Dictionary) for details.

     mail_attribute_dict = rados:oid=metadata:pool=librmb-index:config=/home/user/dovecot/etc/ceph/ceph.conf